Waszku/Wach-SQL/Video Games/README.GamesSale.md

 QUESTIONS:

-1.Best sales results in all regions.
+Best sales results in all regions.

-2.Top 3 platforms with the most games sold.
+Top 3 platforms with the most games sold.

-3. How many games were sold on these 3 platforms (from question above) in each region?
+How many games were sold on these 3 platforms (from question above) in each region?

-4.
-5. TOP 10 best selling games.
+TOP 10 best selling games.

-6.
-7. The best games in every region.
+The best games in every region.

-8.
-9. Which games released before 2000 have global sales over 15 million?
+Which games released before 2000 have global sales over 15 million?

-10.
-11. What genres of games have been sold the most?
+What genres of games have been sold the most?

-12.
-13. The game publishers with the highest volumes sold in each region.
+The game publishers with the highest volumes sold in each region.